During my last pregnancy, I had frequent migraine headaches and wondered which medications were safe to take.

 Warfarin is a blood thinner.
 It’s used to break up blood clots.
 It can cause birth defects and is avoided during pregnancy unless the risk of a blood clot is more dangerous than the risk of harm to the baby.

-This medication is used to prevent seizures and panic disorders.
+Clonazepam (Klonopin) is used to prevent seizures and panic disorders.
+The medication is sometimes prescribed to treat anxiety or panic attacks.
 It’s known to pass into breast milk.